Ken-Yokohama/Twitter-Clone/README.md

 V1.11 11 Mar '22 - Added Responsiveness part 1
 - Converted the Sidebar Options to be Mobile Responsive
 - Converted each Tweet to be Mobile Responsive

+V1.12 12 Mar '22 - Added Responsiveness part 2
+- Converted Tweet Header and Page Headers to be Mobile Responsive
+- Converted the Chat Home Page to be Mobile Responsive
+- Converted the text inside tweets to be Mobile Responsive using wordBreak